 Remember, the scroll is not the focal point.
 Select carefully.

 The scrolls do not have to be a traditional Japanese scrolls.

-One year, Miami, FL club member, Mieko Kubota, created several kanji panels to chose from.
+One year, Miami, FL club member, Mieko Kubota, created several kanji panels.

 The accent or companion does not have to be a accent plant.